Home / Blog /What is IPv4 Address? How it works, Classes, & Key Questions

-IPv4 is a network protocol that belongs to the fourth version of the Internet Protocol
+IPv4 address is a network protocol that belongs to the fourth version of the Internet Protocol

 Address IPv4 is a string of 32 bits, divided into 4 groups of numbers (octets), each group has 8 bits, separated by dots.
 For example, the address "172.16.254.1" is a valid IPv4 address, with each group of numbers ranging from 0 to 255.
 This address helps devices on the Internet identify and communicate with each other.